vak-rashu/Serverless-File-to-Link-Converter/README.md

 * The S3 object still stays even after the deletion of its URL mapping in the DynamoDB.

 * And at last, a custom Domain Name, as this API Gateway can't alone be used in real life application.
+-->

+## CI/CD Pipelines

+Infrastructure and frontend changes are deployed through separate GitHub Actions pipelines, each scoped to the part of the repo it's responsible for via path filters.

+## Terraform Infrastructure Pipeline

+Provisions and updates the API Gateway, Lambda, S3, and DynamoDB resources defined under modules/.

+* Validation — terraform fmt -check, terraform validate, tflint, and terraform test run on every pull request and push touching modules/**.
+* Plan — on pull requests, terraform plan runs against the proposed changes and the resulting plan is saved as a build artifact, so exactly what was reviewed is what later gets applied — not a re-computed diff.
+* Apply — restricted to pushes on main, gated behind a GitHub Environment approval step, and consumes the saved plan artifact directly (terraform apply tfplan) rather than re-planning at apply time.
+* AWS access uses short-lived credentials via OIDC role assumption (aws-actions/configure-aws-credentials), not long-lived access keys.

+## Frontend CI/CD Pipeline

+Lints and deploys the static site in frontend/ to its S3-hosted bucket.

+* Lint — runs on every pull request and push touching frontend/**.
+* Deploy — runs only on pushes to main, and only after lint succeeds (needs: gate).
+Syncs frontend/ to the S3 bucket with aws s3 sync --delete, keeping the bucket in sync with the source directory.
+* No manual approval gate — static asset deploys are idempotent and low-risk, so this stage is fully automated end-to-end.